-While it is a requirement for all credit cards providers to run a so-called "hard" search on your credit file – a thorough search that is then also included in your credit history – there is also the option with most companies to run a "soft" search first.
-This is a search carried out by yourself or a lender that is not visible to other companies or lenders.
-If you are nervous of having to undertake a hard credit check when applying for a credit card because you think you won't be accepted, using an eligibility checker is a good way of seeing in advance how likely you are to be given the green light.
+While it is a requirement for all credit card providers to run a 'hard' search on your credit file – a thorough search that is then also included in your credit history – there is also the option with most companies to run a 'soft' search first.
+This is a search that is not visible to other companies or lenders.
+If you are nervous about having to undertake a hard credit check when applying for a credit card because you think you won't be accepted, using an eligibility checker is a good way of seeing in advance how likely you are to be given the green light.

 Credit cards for people with bad credit

-A key reason for many people not wanting to be credit checked is because they have events in the past they believe could negatively impact their chances of getting a credit card.
-This could be a minor issue, such as a one-off late payment, through to things like County Court Judgements, IVAs and bankruptcy.
+A key reason for many people not wanting to be credit checked is because they think certain past events on their file could negatively impact their chances of getting a credit card.
+This could be a minor issue, such as a one-off late payment, through to things like County Court Judgements (CCJs), individual voluntary arrangements (IVAs) and bankruptcy.
 However, there are now a wide-range of cards specifically targeted at those with a less-than-perfect credit history.

-So-called "credit-builder" credit cards generally have higher APRs to balance out the extra risk the card provider is taking on by extending credit to someone with a poor credit history.
-They also offer the opportunity for customers to improve their future creditworthiness by demonstrating they can use the card responsibly, making payments on time and not exceeding the agreed credit limit.
-However, it is worth noting that there are other ways to improve your credit score without taking out one of these - often expensive – cards.
-For suggestions, read our article "How to improve your credit score quickly".
+So-called 'bad credit' credit cards generally have higher APRs to balance out the extra risk the card provider is taking on by extending credit to someone with a poor credit history.
+They also offer the opportunity for customers to improve their future creditworthiness by demonstrating they can use the card responsibly, by making payments on time and not exceeding the agreed credit limit.
+However, it is worth noting that there are other ways to improve your credit score without taking out one of these – potentially expensive – cards.
+For suggestions, read our article 'How to improve your credit score quickly'.

-The eligibility criteria for credit-builder cards can vary greatly, with some only accepting those with minor past financial issues while others are open to people with more severely impaired credit histories.
-To avoid being turned down for a card, which will have a further negative impact on your credit score, it is important to have a clear idea of what the eligibility criteria are for the card you wish to apply for and, ideally, to use an eligibility checker before completing the full application.
+The eligibility criteria for credit-builder cards can vary greatly, with some only accepting those with minor past financial issues, while others are open to people with more severely impaired credit histories.
+To avoid being turned down for a card, which will have a further negative impact on your credit score, it is important to have a clear idea of the eligibility criteria for the card you wish to apply for.
+Ideally, you should also use an eligibility checker before completing the full application.

-For suggestions of cards you may be accepted for if you have poor credit, read our articles "Compare the best credit cards if you have bad credit" and "Credit-builder cards - which is the best credit card if I have poor credit?".
+For more information on cards you may be accepted for if you have poor credit, read our article 'Compare the best credit cards if you have bad credit'.

 Alternatives to credit cards without a credit check

 There is a range of prepaid cards available for people who don't want to be subject to a credit check.
-They can be a good option for younger people without an established credit history, someone with impaired credit or for specialist use, such as travel.
+They can be a good option for younger people without an established credit history, someone with impaired credit, or for a particular use such as travel.
 They work in much the same way as a debit or credit card but you preload the card with money in advance.
 As you can only spend what is already loaded on the card, there is no credit line and no potential to build up debt.

-Buy now, pay later has been a major trend in retail over recent years, with figures showing 5 million people in the UK used it in 2020, with sales totalling £2.7bn.
+Buy-now, pay-later has been a major trend in retail over recent years.
 Klarna, Clearbuy, Laybuy and PayPal Pay in 3 are now commonly found across a large number of online retailers, with consumers attracted by the ease and convenience of being able to make purchases and have flexibility on how to pay for them.
 It also appeals to some customers because it doesn't require a credit check, with the providers typically undertaking their own assessments to see if someone is suitable to lend to and to determine the credit limit.

-The sector has attracted criticism - and is soon going to be subject to greater regulation - because of accusations that it allows consumers to take on too much debt and get into financial difficulty.
-The lack of a proper credit check is seen by some commentators to lead to a greater risk of irresponsible lending, with an upsurge in the number of people reporting they are facing financial hardship due to using buy now, pay later services.
-For while the providers focus on the fact the service is free and doesn't affect the customers' credit scores, if a debt isn't paid off it will eventually be passed to a debt collection agency, in much the same way as any other form of borrowing.
-This has a highly detrimental impact on your credit file and your potential to borrow again in the future.
+The sector has attracted criticism because of accusations that it allows consumers to take on too much debt and get into financial difficulty.
+The lack of a proper credit check can lead to a greater risk of irresponsible lending, with an upsurge in the number of people reporting they are facing financial hardship due to using buy now, pay later services.